adrianschubek/adrianschubek/readme.md

   </details> -->
 <hr/>
 Checkout my latest (work-in-progress) project: An airline management game.
+Create and manage your airline.
+Build routes, buy aircraft, and see them on the multi-player map in real-time.
 Like Flightradar but as a game!

 [![](https://github.com/adrianschubek/adrianschubek/assets/19362349/b3ddc704-4ce9-4303-b8d0-9a730dfbd23c)](https://fly.w101.de)